ninypops/ninypops/README.md

 ### I'm Nina, and I'm a Frontend Developer.
 ###
 ### My current side project consists of a React project [create-react-app] with a AWS Backend to handle authorisation/authentication. [https://github.com/ninypops/react-blog-with-authorization]
+### Also, exploring headless CMS, Contentful.
-### I'm also maintaining my personal website, configuring it incrementally to be more robust and consolidated. [https://ninypops.com]
+### I'm always maintaining my personal website, configuring it incrementally to be more robust and consolidated. [https://ninypops.com]
 <!--
 **ninypops/ninypops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.